vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 A nice solution is retractable USB charging cables.
 You can pull them out when you need it, and it automatically rolls in when you're done.

-I found these and the fit almost perfect with my other wood elements.
+I found these and they fit almost perfectly with my other wood elements.
 But I don't like the orange color (I can paint it black, of course).
 And the shipping price makes it very expensive.